Does the agile project management approach (Scrum) contain secrets for effectively managing marketing teams and projects?

 Versions of agile and Scrum for software developers are the obvious default methodology.
 (Good luck finding a dev team still managing waterfall projects.)

-In 2007, I was the Director of Marketing for web-based project management company Workfront.
+In 2007, I was the Director of Marketing for web-based project management company Workfront (later acquired by Adobe).
 That was the year Steve Jobs announced the iPhone, the TGV broke the world record for passenger train speed, and the year our engineering team adopted Scrum.

 We went all-in.
 Scrum and XP From the Trenches became our bible.
 There were in-depth-trainings, quizzes for employees, and recognition for those quickest to catch the vision.
 Key employees were sent off to certify as Scrum Masters.
 And Jeff Sutherland, an original agile manifesto signatory, came and spoke.